Integrated Optimization of Scheduling and Flexible Charging in Mixed Electric-Diesel Urban Transit Bus Systems

 The proposed model exhibits significant complexity due to the large number of decision variables associated with integrating bus scheduling and charging strategies.
 Much of this complexity arises from the intricate charging-related variables and the extensive set of time intervals \(\sT\), substantially expanding the problem size and making exact optimization challenging, particularly for large-scale case studies.
-To efficiently address larger problem instances, a decomposition method based on CG is proposed.
-Such approaches are commonly employed in the existing literature on BEB scheduling and charging optimization \citep{lin2016column,sundin2018scheduling, DUAN2023104175, GERBAUX2025106848, XU2025111138}.
+To efficiently address large problem instances, a CG method is proposed.
+The CG is commonly utilized in the literature to solve BEB scheduling and charging optimization problems \citep{lin2016column,sundin2018scheduling, DUAN2023104175, GERBAUX2025106848, XU2025111138}.

-CG is a powerful technique for solving large-scale optimization problems with an extensive number of variables.
-The key idea is to decompose the problem into a Restricted Master Problem (RMP) and one or more Subproblems (SPs).
+The key idea in CG is to decompose the problem into a Restricted Master Problem (RMP) and one or more Subproblems (SPs).
 The RMP solves a reduced version of the original problem, considering only a limited subset of feasible vehicle schedules (referred to as columns).
-The SPs are then used to identify new, potentially beneficial columns, that is, bus schedules with negative reduced cost, that could improve the RMP solution.
+The SPs are then used to identify potentially beneficial columns, that is, bus schedules with negative reduced cost, that could improve the RMP solution.
 This iterative process continues until no improving columns can be found, at which point optimality is achieved or the algorithm terminates because of a predefined time limit.

 In this study, a column represents a complete, feasible daily schedule for a single bus, beginning and ending at the garage.
 Each schedule comprises a sequence of assigned trips, potential deadheading between trips, and visits to the garage or charging stations as required.
-We distinguish between two types of columns: DB columns represent schedules for diesel buses and may include deadhead movements and layovers at the garage.
-BEB columns represent schedules for battery electric buses, incorporating not only trip sequences and deadheading but also charging activities and compliance with battery SoC constraints.
+We distinguish between two types of columns: DB columns represent DB schedules and may include deadhead movements and layovers at the garage.
+BEB columns represent BEB schedules, incorporating not only trip sequences and deadheading but also charging activities and compliance with battery SoC constraints.

-This section details our CG framework.
-First, in \cref{sec:RMP}, we provide the detailed mathematical formulation for the RMP, followed by the formulation of the distinct pricing SPs for the DB and BEB fleets in \cref{sec:pricing_sub_problems}.
-We then present the overall iterative algorithm in \cref{sec:CG_algorithm}.